Feastio

 Relae interior

-Professional service, friendly atmosphere, good value, sustainable practices, and high-quality food -- what more could I ask for?
+Professional service, relaxed atmosphere, good value, sustainable practices, and high-quality food - what more could I ask for?

-Overall, my pre-birthday dinner at Restaurant Relae was everything I look for in a fine dining experience.
+Overall, my pre-birthday dinner at Restaurant Relae in Copenhagen was everything I hoped for in a fine-dining experience.

 • Share